IsaacTunney/IsaacTunney.github.io/_pages/about.md

 Here, I decided to have fun with multi-drones ROS & Gazebo simulations!
 This was based off of X's work and tutorials --> XX.

+## Drone Simulations in Python

+## RRT motion planning for UAV in full 2D state space

 ## Robotic hand
 Embedded Video